Midlands: Culture and identity

-Due to being neither Northern England or Southern England, the Midlands have had cultural elements from both sides in the North–South divide.
+Due to being neither Northern England nor Southern England, the Midlands have had cultural elements from both sides in the North–South divide.
 In a binary choice, the Watford Gap in Northamptonshire is often considered the dividing point between the north and south of England, with most of the Midlands population sitting above this point.
 It has been suggested that due to being neither North or South, the Midlands have had an "image problem" and lack of "identity".

 Different areas of the Midlands have their own distinctive character, giving rise to many local history and industrial heritage groups.
 Nottingham played a notable part in the English Civil War, which is commemorated in a number of place names (Parliament Terrace, Parliament Street, Standard Hill).
 Areas such as Derbyshire's Amber Valley and Erewash combine attractive countryside with industrial heritage and are home to historic canals and sites associated with the mining industry.
+Ironbridge, and the Ironbridge Gorge played an important part in the Industrial Revolution, in particular with the first production of coke by Abraham Darby in 1709, leading to the widespread use of iron in manufacture.
 The Black Country, broadly the boroughs of Dudley, Sandwell, Wolverhampton and Walsall, played an important part in the Industrial Revolution.
+Josiah Wedgewood was crucial in the development of fine ceramics in the Potteries area around Stoke-on-Trent in the 1750s.
+Charles Darwin, author of On The Origin of Species, was Josiah Wedgewood's grandson and was born in Shrewsbury.

 Various parts of the Midlands, particularly Warwickshire and Leicestershire, are on occasion referred to as the Heart of England, especially in tourist literature given that the geographic centre of England is generally considered to lie within this arc.